jeffskinnerbox/blog/content/ideas/getting-started-with-fpv-quadcopter-betaflight.md

 If you **cannot** make the change via Betaflight, you can either swap the motor wires, or simply change a setting in the ESC configurator without soldering.
-To use the non-soldering way, you'll need to do it via [ESC Configurator](https://esc-configurator.com/)
+To use the non-soldering way, you'll need to do it via [ESC Configurator](https://esc-configurator.com/).

+Sources:
 * [ESC Configurator](https://esc-configurator.com/)
 * [Bluejay ESC Firmware][05]
 * [How to Change Motor Direction in an FPV Drone?](https://oscarliang.com/change-motor-spin-direction-quadcopter/)